-The Board oversees the effective management of Operational Risk.
-At the executive level, the Executive Risk Committee delegates authority primarily to the Country Non-Financial Risk Committee (CNFRC) to monitor the Bank's Operational Risk Appetite and to oversee the Bank's Operational Risk profile.
-The CNFRC has the authority to challenge, constrain and, if required, stop business activities where risks are not aligned with the Bank's Operational Risk Appetite.
-Business and function Operational Risk committees and forums also provide enterprise oversight of their respective processes and related operational risks.
+The Board oversees the effective management of operational and technology risk.
+At the executive level, the Executive Risk Committee (ERC) monitors the Bank's operational and technology risk appetite and oversee the Bank's operational and technology risk profile.
+The ERC has the authority to challenge, constrain and, if required, stop business activities where risks are not aligned with the Bank's operational and technology risk appetite.
+Business and function risk forums also provide oversight of their respective processes and related operational and technology risks.